Seattle-area weather and power outages: Will snow stick around?

-If you’re waking up anywhere from the Seattle metro to the Lynnwood and Everett areas, you might glimpse 1 to 3 inches of new snow from overnight, said Carly Kovacik, a meteorologist at the National Weather Service in Seattle.
+If you’re waking up anywhere from the Seattle metro to the Everett area, you might glimpse 1 to 3 inches of new snow from overnight, said Carly Kovacik, a meteorologist at the National Weather Service in Seattle.

 Parts of Western Washington including Seattle, Bellevue, Everett and Federal Way are under a winter weather advisory until 10 a.m. today with potential snow accumulations of up to 2 inches, the weather service said.